AGLakhowal/Gamma-Permit-Package/README.md

         ↓
 Execution Layer

-This architecture establishes a runtime permit control plane for intelligent systems.
+This architecture establishes a runtime permit control plane for intelligent systems, enabling governance to be evaluated at the point of action rather than only at design time or policy time.

 ---

 Dual Permission Model

-The Gamma governance framework separates two types of authority.
+The Gamma governance framework separates two forms of authority.

 Permit-to-Act
 Controls whether a system may perform externally effective operations, including: